-• The Requests for Qualifications for professional services have been received.
-The appointment of professional services will be on the November 1st Reorganization Meeting agenda for board approval.
+The Requests for Qualifications for professional services have been received.
+The appointment of professional services will be on the November 1st Reorganization Meeting agenda for Board approval.

+XI.
 Report of the Assistant Superintendent for Business/Board Secretary

-A. Reports A-148 and A-149
+A. Reports A148 and A149

-On motion by Dr. Braun, seconded by Mr. Smith and on roll call vote, the Board of Education adopted the monthly financial statement reports for the Assistant Superintendent for Business/Board Secretary for the month of September 2011 and the Treasurer of School Monies for the month of September 2011, after review of the secretary's monthly financial report (appropriations section), and upon consultation with the appropriate district officials, to the best of our knowledge no major fund has been overextended in violation to N.J.A.C.
+It is recommended the Board of Education adopt the monthly financial statement reports for the Assistant Superintendent for Business/Board Secretary for the month of September 2011 and the Treasurer of School Monies for the month of September 2011, after review of the secretary's monthly financial report (appropriations section), and upon consultation with the appropriate district officials, to the best of our knowledge no major fund has been overextended in violation to N.J.A.C.
 6:20-2A.10(b) and that sufficient funds are available to meet the district's financial obligations for the remainder of the fiscal year.
 (Addendum #3)